KiddoZhu/graphvite-site/_pages/get_started.md

 Quick Start
 ===========

-Once installed, you can run the following quick start example of the node embedding application.
+Once installed, you can run the following quick-start example of the node embedding application.

 ```bash
 graphvite baseline quick start